-- 4 Highly Proficient: Students performing at this level demonstrate a high level of knowledge and skills as described in the state or school-wide expectation.
-Errors made by these students are few and minor and do not reflect gaps in knowledge and skills. - 3 Proficient: Students performing at this level demonstrate the knowledge and skills as described in the state or school-wide expectation with only minor gaps.
-It is likely that any gaps in knowledge and skills demonstrated by these students can be addressed by the classroom teacher during the course of classroom instruction. - 2 Partially Proficient: Students performing at this level demonstrate gaps in knowledge and skills as described in the state or school-wide expectation.
-Additional instructional support may be necessary for these students to achieve proficiency on this expectation. - 1 Below Proficient: Students performing at this level demonstrate extensive and significant gaps in knowledge and skills as described in the state or school-wide expectation.
-Additional instructional support is necessary for these students to achieve proficiency on this expectation.
+- 4 Advanced mastery of the standard: Students performing at this level demonstrate a high level of knowledge and skills as described in the state or school-wide expectation. - 3 Meeting the standard: Students performing at this level demonstrate the knowledge and skills as described in the state or school-wide expectation. - 2 Approaching the standard: Students performing at this level demonstrate gaps in knowledge and skills as described in the state or school-wide expectation but have demonstrated some knowledge of these state and school-wide expectations. - 1 Minimal mastery of the standard: Students performing at this level demonstrate extensive and significant gaps in knowledge and skills as described in the state or school-wide expectation. - 0 Not meeting the standard/Insufficient evidence: Students performing at this level do not demonstrate any knowledge of the state or school-wide expectation OR the student has not shown sufficient evidence; this commonly occurs when students do not submit work.